 Prym varieties are a classical topic of study in algebraic geometry, going back to the 19th century, and brought into a modern context by Mumford \cite{mumford:1974}.
-Initially just considered in the context of a double covering of a curve, as moduli space of line bundles on the covering curve that dualise under the involution, they can be defined for much more general morphisms between curves.
-In the original setting of double covers, however, a generalisation can also be made to higher-rank vector bundles, as was recently done by Zelaci \cite{ zelaci:thesis, zelaci:twistconf, zelaci:2019, zelaci:2022}.
+Initially just considered in the context of a double covering of a curve, as the moduli space of line bundles on the covering curve that dualize under the involution, they can be defined for much more general morphisms between curves.
+In the original setting of double covers, however, a generalization can also be made to higher-rank vector bundles, as was recently done by Zelaci \cite{ zelaci:thesis, zelaci:twistconf, zelaci:2019, zelaci:2022}.
 One now considers vector bundles on the covering curve, possibly with fixed determinant, that dualize when pulled back under its involution.

-As with any abelian varieties, the sections of the line bundle that provides the principal polarisation (also known as theta functions) for classical Prym varieties give rise to a vector bundle over the moduli space of the abelian varieties.
+As with all abelian varieties, the sections of the line bundle that provides the principal polarization (also known as theta functions) for classical Prym varieties give rise to a vector bundle over the moduli space of the abelian varieties.
 This bundle is naturally equipped with a flat projective connection induced by a heat operator for the theta functions \cite{welters:1983}.

 For higher-rank vector bundles with fixed determinant over a curve, or principal bundles with a non-abelian, semi-simple structure group, Hitchin constructed a flat projective connection on the associated bundles of non-abelian theta functions \cite{hitchin:1990}.
 Similar to Welters' approach, the connection of Hitchin arises through a projective heat operator on the sections of the line bundle over the moduli space of bundles.
 The symbol of this projective heat operator is dual to the quadratic part of the Hitchin system on the moduli space of Higgs bundles.
 Such a symbol uniquely determines a heat operator if a number of cohomological conditions are satisfied, and Hitchin verified these, using the similarities between the Hitchin system and the Narasimhan-Atiyah-Bott K\"ahler form on the moduli space of bundles.